-How Employee Financial Wellness Impacts Your Company
+How Employee Financial Wellness Impacts Performance

 If your small business offers a 401(k), give yourself a pat on the back.
 You are building a retirement nest egg and providing your employees the chance to do the same.
 But some employees may be reluctant to sock money away for years because they are concerned about their finances today.
 These employees may be paying off student loans, credit card debt, or simply having trouble making ends meet.
 By some estimates, over two-thirds of Americans aren’t saving for retirement.

 As more plan sponsors are becoming aware of their employees’ financial stresses (and how it impacts workplace performance), more 401(k) plans are providing resources to help.
 Such guidance is called a “financial wellness” benefit.
 And just like the company 401(k), helping employees in this fashion can be a great investment.